m-g-k/EventLogMonitor/README.md

 Now we can see by specifying `-l app` we have cut down the output from over 141 log providers to just 12.
 Note that we can specify multiple providers with a comma as in `-l "app, hyper"` or use an `*` to explicitly request all logs.

+## Exporting Events using the Event Viewer
+Sometimes it is necessary to export events from one machine into an `.evtx` file to view on a different machine.
+To do this, follow the [Exporting Events](docs\ExportingEvents.md) instructions.

 ## Viewing an exported log file
-You can also use the `-l` option to view the events in an exported event log file, rather than an actual event log.
+To view the events in an exported event log file, rather than an active event log, you use the `-l` option.
 For example:<br>

 `EventLogMonitor -l c:\temp\WonderApp.evtx -p *`<br>
 `...`<br>
 `5 Entries shown from the c:\temp\WonderApp.evtx log matching the event source '*'.`<br>

 Note that when using an event log file, the default is to show the entire contents of the log file.
 To show fewer entries use the `-p` option with a value, e.g. `-p 10`.
 Also note that tailing is automatically disabled when viewing a file.
-All the other options such as `-s` along with the other viewing options described below work on event log files.
+All the other options such as `-s`, along with the other viewing options, such as the filtering choices described below, work on event log files.

 To see more examples of using event log files, look at some of the tests for EventLogMonitor which use exported log files extensively to ensure consistent output.

+When using event log files exported from a different machine there are two options to see the contents of the events:

+1. If you have exported display information with the event log file, make sure you copy the `LocaleMetaData` folder and the `.MTA` files inside it along with the exported `.evtx` file to the viewing machine.
+In this case the `LocaleMetaData` folder must be in the same folder as the `.extx` file and the there must be an `.MTA` file with event display information that matches your current nachines display language in the folder.
+For more information see the [Exporting Events](docs\ExportingEvents.md) documentation.

-When using event log files exported from a different machine, it may be necessary to copy the message catalogue `.dll` (or `.exe` in a few cases) file from the source machine to the one being used to read the log file in order to be able to read the events properly.
-Simply place the `.dll` file into the same folder as the log file itself and give it the same name as the log file, but with a .dll extension.
-For example for, if you have an exported log in the temp folder called `c:\temp\WonderApp.evtx`, place the message catalogue dll into the `c:\temp` folder and call it  `c:\temp\WonderApp.dll` and the EventLogMonitor will use this file when reading the log to display the events.
+2. An alternative to using `.MTA` files is to copy the message catalogue `.dll` (or `.exe` in a few cases) file from the source machine, to the one being used to read the log file, in order to be able to read the events properly.
+Simply place the `.dll` file into the same folder as the log file itself and rename it to have same name as the log file, but with a .dll extension.
+For example for, if you have an exported log in the temp folder called `c:\temp\WonderApp.evtx`, place the message catalogue dll into the `c:\temp` folder and call it  `c:\temp\WonderApp.dll`.
+EventLogMonitor will then use this file when reading the log to display the events.
+In this case the `LocaleMetaData` and the `.MTA` files are not needed and should not in the same folder as the `.evtx` file, as if both are present an `.MTA` file may take precedence.

 Remember, an exported event log file cannot be tailed but you can use the `-s` option amongst others to view a subset of events in the log file.